•

 BURU incorporates the Museum's Collection, Exhibitions, Publications, Archive, Library, and the physical and digital dissemination of all programming.

-BURU has created the country’s first digital resource that comprehensively records the Jewish, refugee and immigrant communities contribution to the visual arts in Britain since 1900.
-This is a long term ongoing commitment.
+Ben Uri has created the country’s first digital resource that comprehensively records the Jewish, refugee and wide immigrant contribution to the visual arts in Britain since 1900.
+This is a long term ongoing eduucational resource.

 BURU website